Stormy Weathers (film)

-Stormy Weathers is a 1992 action adventure television film directed by Will Mackenzie and starring Cybill Shepherd.
+Stormy Weathers is a 1992 American action adventure television film directed by Will Mackenzie and starring Cybill Shepherd.
+The film premiered on May 4, 1992 on ABC.

 Plot

 An Italian aristocrat hires detective Samantha Weathers (Cybill Shepherd) to uncover the details of an old inheritance issue.
 The more she looks, the more complicated the case becomes.

-A female private eye's investigation into the disappearance of an Italian aristocrat reveals an underhand plot involving drug smuggling, murder and corruption in high places.
-Adventure, starring Cybill Shepherd, Charlie Schlatter and Robert Beltran.
+Her investigation into the disappearance of the aristocrat’s older brother reveals an underhand plot involving drug smuggling, radical politics, murder and corruption in high places.